24 Summer Love Stories That Will Make You Swoon

 Steve Wyton was waiting when he noticed a beautiful woman with red hair sitting in the same office.
 He said, “She was stunning.
 I looked at her but not for too long.
 I didn’t want her to think I was staring.”
 After his appointment, he checked to see if she was still in the waiting room but no such luck.
 Steve wished he had at least said hello and kicked himself for the missed opportunity.
 Not all hope was lost though.
 As he approached the bus stop, he spotted the woman with the red hair across the street.
 The red hair stuck out to him because he found it beautiful but also because he’s a redhead himself.
 (This might seem like a convenient coincidence but less than two percent of the world’s population has red hair so he was onto something.
-Here are five facts you didn’t know about redheads.)
+Here are nine facts you didn’t know about redheads.)
 Out of the corner of his eye, Steve kept glancing in her direction, looking out for signals that she might be open for conversation.
 An open expression, a polite smile, a nod?
 Nothing.
 Steve had no clue what to say to her.
 All of a sudden, a dumb grin appeared on his face and he said, “Hey, Carrot Top!
 It’s OK, I am a red head too.”
 Steve later found out that Sarah (the red-headed lady) found the “carrot top” greeting to be strange (understandably so!) but she was attracted to his confidence and sense of humor.
 Looking back, Steve says, “I think that if she wasn’t a redhead and I didn’t have that one thing in common with her, I probably wouldn’t have ever said anything to her.”
 Now, when they pass by the bus stop, they tell their seven-year-old daughter about how they met.

 Meet someone you feel like you already know